risa2000/hmdgdb/contributing.md

   * Your data are significantly different from what is stored in the database.
 * Download the latest version of the `hmdq` tool from [here](https://github.com/risa2000/hmdq/releases/latest).
-* Activate your headset (if it needs any activation) and start SteamVR.
+* Activate your headset (if it needs any activation) and:
+  * if it is a SteamVR supported headset, start SteamVR
     * Change the settings related to the _recommended render target resolution_ to their default values:
       * In SteamVR change the supersampling factor to 100%.
       * If you are using a Pimax headset set also PiTool Rendering Quality to 1.0.
+  * if it is a Oculus headset, just make sure your Oculus runtime is running.
 * Run `hmdq` from the command line (console) by using this command:
 ```
 hmdq -n --out_json <model_name_config_ipd_etc>.json